thewhiteh4t/seeker/README.md

 Along with Location Information we also get **Device Information** without any permissions :

+* Unique ID using Canvas Fingerprinting
+* Device Model - Not always available
 * Operating System
 * Platform
-* Number of CPU Cores
+* Number of CPU Cores - Approximate Results
 * Amount of RAM - Approximate Results
 * Screen Resolution
 * GPU information
 * Browser Name and Version
 * Public IP Address
-* IP Address Reconnaissance
+* Local IP Address
+* Local Port

+**Automatic IP Address Reconnaissance** is performed after the above information is received.

 **This tool is a Proof of Concept and is for Educational Purposes Only, Seeker shows what data a malicious website can gather about you and your devices and why you should not click on random links and allow critical permissions such as Location etc.**